-Being big into the beauty game I absolutely love doing my face routine.
+Being big into the beauty game, I absolutely love doing my face routine.
 I wash my face at least once a day and (almost) always remember to take off my makeup.
-I know at the end of the day that the key to a beat face, is having great skin.
+I know at the end of the day that the key to a great face is having great skin.
 While I try to take very good care of my skin with sensitive soap, the occasional mask, as well as pore strips, I do not use moisturizer.

-Truthfully, the best things you can do for your skin is drink a lot of water, eat healthy and wash your face.
-Drinking water alone will restore moisture into your skin in ways you would not believe.
-Along with drinking more water, lowering your caffeine intake can do wonders for your skins moisture.
+Truthfully, the best things you can do for your skin is to drink a lot of water, eat healthily, and wash your face.
+Drinking water alone will restore moisture to your skin in ways you would not believe.
+Along with drinking more water, lowering your caffeine intake can do wonders for the moisture of your skin.
 I know there are many college students like me who are saying “Yeah right, cut down my caffeine? maybe once I have my degree I will.”
 A good suggestion for those people is making the switch over to tea.
 It does have quite a lot of caffeine in it but guess what the main ingredient in tea is?
 You guessed it, water.
 Pair your newfound water addiction with a daily cleaning, throw in a face mask once a week and I promise your skin will be feeling beautiful in weeks.